MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-architecture.md

 title: Virtual network (VNet) data gateway architecture
-description: Overview of virtual network (VNet) data gateway Architecture. ms.topic: conceptual ms.date: 11/3/2021
+description: Overview of virtual network (VNet) data gateway Architecture. ms.topic: conceptual ms.date: 10/17/2022
 ---

 # Virtual network data gateway architecture

-The virtual network (VNet) data gateway facilitates secure connectivity to data sources associated to your VNet.
+The virtual network (VNet) data gateway facilitates secure connectivity to data sources associated with your VNet.

 Users in your organization can access data secured by a VNet to which they already have access.
 But before these users can connect to these data sources from Microsoft Cloud services, a VNet gateway needs to be [registered and configured](create-data-gateways.md).